• Home

 As noted earlier, we were surprised at the actual number of porters but the number was deemed necessary by Godwin to ensure that the porters did not have to carry too much weight as in addition to all the normal camping and food items, we also had the oxygen tank and portable toilet, and water had to be transported to School Hut later in the route.

 It was important to us that our porters were given a fair amount of weight as we passed many porters from other crews who appeared to be struggling under too much weight.
-While it is of course impossible to know how forthright crew members might be about your chosen trekking company, several of our crew told us that they really enjoy working for Amani Afrika as they felt the salary was very good, that the safety of the climbers and crew is a priority, that an adequate amount of food and tents are provided, and that Godwin is fair and honest in his dealing with crew members.
+While it is impossible to know for certain how forthcoming crew members might be about your chosen trekking company, several of our crew told us that they really enjoy working for Amani Afrika as they felt the salary was very good, that the safety of the climbers and crew is a priority, that an adequate amount of food and tents are provided, and that Godwin is fair and even-handed in his dealings with crew members.

-Most guides and porters are freelancers and don’t work for any particular company so most have worked for many different companies and we certainly heard some horror stories.
-However, it does sound like conditions have improved a lot in recent times with more strict regulations and the formation of associations for both guides and porters.
+Most guides and porters are freelancers and don’t work for any particular company so most have worked for many different companies and we heard some real horror stories.
+However, conditions have improved a lot in recent years with stricter regulations and the formation of associations for both guides and porters.

-We could not have completed the climb without our crew and we were lucky to have a crew that not only performed their duties, but who were also knowledgeable, organized, caring, and friendly!
+We could not have completed the climb without our crew and we were lucky to have a crew that did far more than just their job; they were knowledgeable, organized, caring, and friendly!

 The Food on Mount Kilimanjaro